-- 7.51 BS6700:1997 gives guidance on the design and installation of water meters. - 7.52 Revenue meters are normally supplied and installed by the water authority, whereas the consumer may install sub-meters. - 7.53 Adequate sub-metering of water supplies should be provided so that supplies can be monitored for individual heavy-use departments.
+- 7.51 BS6700:2006, BS EN 806-1-5: 2000-2012 and BS8558: 2011 give guidance on the design and installation of water meters. - 7.52 Revenue meters are normally supplied and installed by the water authority, whereas the consumer may install sub-meters. - 7.53 Adequate sub-metering of water supplies should be provided so that supplies can be monitored for individual heavy-use departments.
 Such monitoring will assist in the detection of leaks or abnormal water demands.
 Water meters can be connected to a Building Energy Management System (BEMS), which can identify anomalous consumption and lead to the early detection of leaks. - 7.54 Appropriate bypass arrangements with valves immediately upstream and downstream should be provided; the bypass loop should be as short as practicable and be arranged to be in the horizontal plane.